K–12 education in the United States: Transportation

 Transporting students to and from school is a major concern for most school districts.
 School buses provide the largest mass transit program in the country, 8.8 billion trips per year.
 Non-school transit buses give 5.2 billion trips annually.
 Around 440,000 yellow school buses carry over 24 million students to and from schools.
 In 1971, the Supreme Court ruled unanimously that forced busing of students may be ordered to achieve racial desegregation.
 This ruling resulted in a white flight from the inner cities which largely diluted the intent of the order.
 This flight had other, non-educational ramifications as well.
 Integration took place in most schools, though de facto segregation often determined the composition of the student body.
 By the 1990s, most areas of the country had been released from mandatory busing.

 School start times are computed with busing in mind.
 There are often three start times: for elementary, for middle and junior high school, and for high school.
 One school district computed its cost per bus (without the driver) at $20,575 annually.
 It assumed a model where the average driver drove 80 miles per day.
 A driver was presumed to cost $.62 per mile (1.6 km).
 Elementary schools started at 7:30 am, middle schools and junior high school started at 8:30, and high schools at 8:15.
 While elementary school started earlier, they also finish earlier, at 2:30 pm, middle schools at 3:30, and high schools at 3:20.
 All school districts establish their own times and means of transportation within guidelines set by their own states.

 Grade placement

 Schools use several methods to determine grade placement.
 One method involves placing students in a grade based on a child's birthday.
-Cut off dates based on the child's birthday determine placement in either a higher or lower grade level.
-For example, if the school's cut off date is September 1, and an incoming student's birthday is August 2, then this student would be placed in a higher grade level.
-If the student is in high school, this could mean that the student gets placed as an 11th grade instead of a 10th because of their birthday.
+Cut-off dates based on the child's birthday determine placement in either a higher or lower grade level.
+For example, if the school's cut-off date is September 1, and an incoming student's birthday is August 2, then this student would be placed in a higher grade level.
+If the student is in high school, this could mean that the student gets placed in 11th grade instead of 10th because of their birthday.
 The content each grade aligns with age and academic goals for the expected age of the students.
-Generally a student is expected to advance a grade each year K-12; however, if a student under-performs, he or she may retake that grade.
+Generally a student is expected to advance a grade each year K–12; however, if a student under-performs, they may retake that grade.